Russian plans for a super-heavy rocket

 2013: Organizational steps

 In June 2013, the Izvestiya newspaper quoted Nikolai Panichkin, the interim director at the TsNIIMash research institute, responsible for the development of the strategic direction of the Russian space program, as saying that his organization had been preparing basic requirements for a super-heavy launcher.
 At the time, the pre-preliminary work on the vehicle was expected to start in 2014, leading to a formal "Technical Assignment" for the initial phase of development known in Russian as Avanproyekt.
-Only then, would a federal tender would choose the prime developer tasked to prepare a preliminary design for the chosen architecture of the super-heavy rocket.
+Only then, would a federal tender choose the prime developer tasked to prepare a preliminary design for the chosen architecture of the super-heavy rocket.

 On Oct.
 25, 2013, the newly appointed head of Roskosmos Oleg Ostapenko told the Izvestiya daily that the agency had planned to discuss the roadmap to a super heavy rocket, its potential payloads and the exact architecture of the vehicle with the Russian Academy of Sciences, in order to prepare a proposal to the Russian government.
 Ostapenko also disclosed that a dedicated working group on the super-heavy launcher had just been formed.
 On November 13, Ostapenko chaired the first meeting of industry leaders apparently comprising this working group.
-According to former leading Soviet official Oleg Baklanov, who participated in the meeting, the working group was assigned to draft a foundation for the development of the super heavy launch vehicle in just few weeks, the official RIA Novosti news agency reported.
+According to a former leading Soviet official Oleg Baklanov, who participated in the meeting, the working group was assigned to draft a foundation for the development of the super heavy launch vehicle in just few weeks, the official RIA Novosti news agency reported.
 Another meeting of the working group on the super-heavy launcher was scheduled for Dec.
 21, 2013.

 On July 21, 2014, the Russian president Vladimir Putin paid a visit to the city of Samara, south of Moscow, which included a stop at RKTs Progress, the manufacturer of the Soyuz family of rockets.
 The company was also vying for the leading role in the development of the future super-heavy rocket with its proposals for the STK series.
 Seven weeks later, on Sept.
-2, 2014, during Putin's visit to Vostochny, his Vice Prime Minister Dmitry Rogozin told journalists that the president had given his "preliminary approval to start the work on the super-heavy launcher."
+2, 2014, during Putin's visit to Vostochny, his Deputy Prime Minister Dmitry Rogozin told journalists that the president had given his "preliminary approval to start the work on the super-heavy launcher."
 At the same time, Oleg Ostapenko proposed to channel the money that had originally been allocated to build backup launch pads for the Angara rocket in Plesetsk and in Vostochny into the super-heavy launcher program.
 Ostapenko has been known for his sharply negative attitude toward the Angara rocket as too small for the future needs of the Russian space program.
 If approved, the plan would leave Angara with a single launch pad at each of two launch sites.

 Above: Head of RKTs Progress Aleksandr Kirilin demonstrates the company's proposals for super-rocket to President Putin on July 21, 2014.